navveenb/lean-agentic-ai/lean-agentic-design-thinking/aligning-agent-memory-use.md

-# Day 9 – Aligning Agent Memory Use with Real Needs
+# Aligning Agent Memory Use with Real Needs
 *Store What Matters, Forget What Doesn’t*

 ---